Kzparas/Paras_Kyle_Zanie_Shopping_Cart/README.md

 Added product class and basic store menu
 Added cart logic stock validation and discount Finalized flowchart updated stock
+Fixed invalid input handling for Y/N prompt in shopping loop and improved user input validation and loop control in checkout system
 Finalized receipt design and fixed the peso sign
 ## Ai Usage in this project
 I used Ai to help me improve and organize my shopping cart system project